COSMOS-CTC-Cambridge/damtp-research-programming/modules/python.md

 Exercises
 ---------

+### Timing your code and doing it right

+Write two different ways of multiplying numpy matrices: one with naïve for loops, one with built-in numpy operations.

+Instructions: assuming you created matrices called `A` and `B`, use `%timeit A*B` and `%timeit your_routine(A,B)` to measure the time it takes to run the two matrix multiplications.
+Use small matrices: you should not need more than 100x100 to see some differences.

+Which way of doing things is better?
+Much?
+How about at 1000x1000?

 ### Random walkers

 Write a code where two people perform a random walk along a rectangular `10x10` grid of coordinates, stopping when the hit (occupy same coordinates) each other for the first time.

+What is the asymptotic mean free path for such walkers?
+Or, equivalently, what the expectation value of steps taken before meeting.

 Good Programming Practice: modularity
 -------------------------------------